kubernetes/kubernetes/docs/proposals/multi-platform.md

 Here a linux module called `binfmt_misc` registered the "magic numbers" in the kernel, so the kernel may detect which architecture a binary is, and prepend the call with `/usr/bin/qemu-(arm|aarch64|ppc64le)-static`.
 For example, `/usr/bin/qemu-arm-static` is a statically linked `amd64` binary that translates all ARM syscalls to `amd64` syscalls.

-The multiarch guys have done a great job here, you may find the source for this and other images at [Github](https://github.com/multiarch)
+The multiarch guys have done a great job here, you may find the source for this and other images at [GitHub](https://github.com/multiarch)

 ## Implementation

 ## History

-32-bit ARM (`linux/arm`) was the first platform Kubernetes was ported to, and luxas' project [`Kubernetes on ARM`](https://github.com/luxas/kubernetes-on-arm) (released on Github the 31st of September 2015) served as a way of running Kubernetes on ARM devices easily.
+32-bit ARM (`linux/arm`) was the first platform Kubernetes was ported to, and luxas' project [`Kubernetes on ARM`](https://github.com/luxas/kubernetes-on-arm) (released on GitHub the 31st of September 2015) served as a way of running Kubernetes on ARM devices easily.
 The 30th of November 2015, a tracking issue about making Kubernetes run on ARM was opened: [#17981](https://github.com/kubernetes/kubernetes/issues/17981).
 It later shifted focus to how to make Kubernetes a more platform-independent system.